-Last October, God opened the door for four Christian business leaders to share their testimonies at one of the largest international gatherings of impact investors, many of whom had probably never heard a testimony in their lives.
+Last October, God opened the door for four Christian business leaders to share their testimonies at one of the largest international gatherings of impact investors, many of whom had probably never heard the gospel in their lives.
+This year, under the direction of a young man named Robert Kim, they’ll be back with an event of their own.

 Robert Kim had brought this panel together, and on this day, he was right where he belonged.
 It’s a spot where he had dreamt he would one day be, long before the day actually came, because God was leading him.